mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 This is a test repo used to explore different syncing scenarios
 ```

-A the bottom of the page, you have the opportunity to add a commit message before commuting the changes.
+A the bottom of the page, you have the opportunity to add a commit message before committing the changes.
 Note that the staging process is taken care of on the GitHub page.

 We'll keep the default commit message and click on the `Commit changes` button.